sapphirepp/sapphirepp/doc/pages/examples/gyro-motion-f0.md

 ## Introduction {#introduction-gyro-motion-f0}

 In this example, we want to give an overview on how magnetic fields work in
 @sapphire.
-Here, we will focus on only the isotropic part of the distribution,
-$f_0$.
-We have a second example focusing on the anisotropies $f_1$:
-@todo Link to gyro-motion-f1 example.
+We will consider a simple set-up of an isotropic particle distribution in a constant magnetic filed.
+Therefore, our focus lies on the isotropic part of the distribution function, $f_0$.
+This is example is accompanied by a second example, which focus on a non-isotropic parts $f_{l>0}$ but with a homogenous distribution, @todo Link to gyro-motion-f1 example.

 Let us consider a set-up, with particles in a constant external magnetic field,